dogada/metajs/doc/src/documents/index.html.md

 It's not a joke  that MetaJS compiler can guess your thoughts and generate missed parts of code.
 Let's look at example bellow where function `named-id` requires 2 parameters but it's called without any parameters.
-Notice that in the compiled Javascript code on the right function `namedFn` called with both two required parameters obtained from local context.
+Notice that in the compiled Javascript code on the right function `namedId` called with both two required parameters obtained from local context.
 How is it done?
 It's [magic](http://www.coect.net/metajs/).